siemens/linux-entra-sso/README.md

 By that, also sites behind conditional access policies can be accessed.
 The extension is written for Firefox but provides a limited support for Google Chrome, Chromium and Thunderbird.

-## Pre-conditions
+> [!NOTE]

-This extension will only work on intune-enabled Linux devices.
-Please double check this by running the `intune-portal` application and check if your user is logged in (after clicking `sign-in`).
+> This extension will only work on intune-enabled Linux devices.
+Please double
+> check this by running the `intune-portal` application and check if your user
-Also make sure to install the host components (see *Installation* below).
+> is logged in (after clicking `sign-in`).

 ## Installation

+The extension consists of two parts:

+- a host program that communicates with the Microsoft Identity Broker via DBus
+- a WebExtension that injects the acquired tokens into the corresponding requests

+### Dependencies

 The extension requires [PyGObject](https://pygobject.gnome.org/) and [pydbus](https://github.com/LEW21/pydbus) as runtime dependencies.